CONVERTING TO DIGITAL TV Updated on 02/24/2007 by Russ Munch

 To prevent it from being a custom installation I assisted the installer, and I cut out sheetrock from the interior family room wall in two places so that the cable could be fished down the interior wall.
 Also, since Dish Network does not install telephone jacks, I fished a standard 4 wire telephone line through the same sheetrock holes and routed in through the attic after the install person left.
 The next day, I patched the holes in the sheetrock, and after a few more coats of joint compound, I primed a painted the wall.
 The dual receiver installation in the PC bedroom was easy since it was on the wall adjacent to the garage, so the installer was able to get to it by routing that RG6 cable out of the attic and through the garage.
 The installer provided an HDMI cable to connect the DVR to my HDTV which is not normally part of the free install.

 Because we have six VCR’s with two in the family room, two in the PC bedroom, and two in the master bedroom, I cabled them all into the system.
-Also, with the setup, I have fed the PC bedroom receiver TV2 Agile modulated output on channel 73 back to the family room so that we can watch a TV show in the family room while two recordings are active.
+Also, with the setup, I have fed the PC bedroom receiver TV2 Agile modulated output on channel 73 back to the family room so that we can watch a live TV show in the family room while two recordings are active.
 Since it is so easy to setup DVR recordings from the Guide or a search, we will probably not record any new VHS tapes unless we want to save them permanently, and we will. phase out most of the VCR’s.

-Dish DVR VIP 722
+Dish Network DVR VIP 722

 AT&T Dish Billing